-American Women’s Hospital Services
+American Women’s Hospitals Services

 AWHS supports overseas clinics that provide care to rural and urban underserved populations.
 Read more about our supported clinics below and check here for stories and news about the inspiring work people are doing to help others.
 To apply for an AWHS clinic grant please review our clinic grant application.
 Application due date is July 30.